Bryceomys

-Bryceomys is an extinct mammal that lived during the late Cretaceous period (between 100 and 66 million years ago) and thus shared the world with dinosaurs.
-It was a member of the also extinct order of Multituberculata.
-It was within the suborder of Cimolodonta, and a member of the Paracimexomys group.

-The genus Bryceomys ("Bryce mouse", after Bryce Canyon National Park) was named by Eaton J.G. in 1995.
+Bryceomys is an extinct genus of mammal that lived during the Late Cretaceous period and thus shared the world with dinosaurs.
+It was a member of the extinct order Multituberculata, within the suborder Cimolodonta and the informal Paracimexomys group.
+The genus is known only from isolated teeth recovered in Utah, United States.
+It was named by Eaton J.G. in 1995; the name means "Bryce mouse", after Bryce Canyon National Park.